Serving as Managing Director at The Register, Linus has been “Biting the hand that feeds IT” for over 18 years.

 After sailing the choppy waters of tech media for many a year Matti joined the good ship The Register 5 years ago and serves as the Commercial Director.

 He is a native German with a love of The Beatles, Cheese and Pickle Sandwiches and a good sit down.

 Phil joined in 2004 after a stint as a journalist and an analyst.
 If Phil had an office, he’d put Global Digital Director on the door but the open plan layout put paid to that idea.
 He delivers projects from idea to delivery.
 He cracks his virtual whip over the whole team from tech to design through to editorial.
 He also organises the events from an operational point of view.

 Chris is The Register’s Editor-In-Chief, reporting on the semiconductor industry as well as managing our growing team in San Francisco.
 He has more than 15 years of experience in online and print media, having worked as a newspaper reporter and senior production journalist prior to joining Situation Publishing in 2011.
 He has a master’s degree in electronic engineering and has developed software both professionally and for fun in his spare time.

-UK Bureau Chief & Channel Editor at The Register.
-Expert within his field, extensive network of sources and tenacity when he gets the whiff of a story.
+UK Editor at The Register.
+An expert in his field with an extensive network of sources and tenacity when he gets the whiff of a story.